wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 To do this, we need a program which allows us to create text files.
 There are many such programs, the easiest one which is installed on almost all systems is called `nano`.
+If you're on a windows machine type either:

+	git config --global core.editor "'C:/Program Files (x86)/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"

+That is for 64-bit Windows, or for 32-bit:

+	git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"Navigate to `/tmp`

-Navigate to `/tmp` and enter the following command:
+and enter the following command:

     nano toBeSorted

+or:

+	notepad++ toBeSorted

 Now enter the four names as shown above.
 When you are done, press CONTROL+O to write out the file.
 Press enter to use the file name